Plain English Summary

 Secondary outcome measures will be taken at the level of ward and individual HCAs.

-1. To measure quality of interaction with older patients we will use the Care Kindness and Compassion Observation Tool.
+1. Quality of interaction with older patients, measured using the Care Kindness and Compassion Observation Tool.
 It is used to assess three domains of care:

 1.1.
 General care